joinedspace/SentimentsOfSafetyNYCSubway/_posts/2020-01-01-last-first.md

 <h2>A Trip Through Time</h2>
 <p style="text-align: justify;">
+  The interactive window below pulls from various multimedia to paint a temporal trajectory of policing in the Subway system and public perceptions of safety.
+As you scroll through, the column on the left cycles through every New York Times headline since 2022 covering the Subway.
+Headlines that are more alarmist are highlighted in orange.
+For more information and an infographic summary, see the "Media" section further on.
+The column on the right contains synopses of key events juxtaposed to related footage from citizen videos and institutional journalism. <br>
   <iframe src="https://joined.space/ConflictUrbNYTPhotos0422251141" style="float: left; width:663px; height:550px; vertical-align:middle; margin:5px 25px 5px 10px; scrollbar-color:transparent;" frameborder="0"></iframe>
 </p>